MarioMingarro/ClimaRep/README.md

 **vif_filter()**

 Filters variables in a `SpatRaster` object (`x`) based on their Variance Inflation Factor (VIF).
-Variables with VIF above the threshold are iteratively removed until all remaining variables have VIF below `th`.
+Variables with VIF above the threshold are iteratively removed until all remaining variables have VIF below threshold (`th`).

 `vif_filter(x, th)`